briandowns/spinner/README.md

 [![GoDoc](https://godoc.org/github.com/briandowns/spinner?status.svg)](https://godoc.org/github.com/briandowns/spinner) [![Build Status](https://travis-ci.org/briandowns/spinner.svg?branch=master)](https://travis-ci.org/briandowns/spinner)

-Package spinner is a simple package to add a spinner to an application.
+spinner is a simple package to add a spinner to any terminal application.
+Examples can be found below as well as full examples in the examples directory.

 For more detail about the library and its features, reference your local godoc once installed.